Jimi Hendrix’s 1967 Gibson SG Custom

 Jimi SG was made in 1967 and features a mahogany body and neck finished in white, which faded to light yellow over the decades.
 The guitar is equipped with three humbuckers, which are all much more powerful and beefier than the usual set of single-coil pickups that Jimi played through on his Stratocasters.

-Jimi’s SG, being made in 1967, had a large white pickguard which surrounded all the pickups and extended to the top portion of the body.
-The design on the earlier models was somewhat different.
+Jimi’s SG, being made in 1967, had a large white pickguard that surrounded all the pickups and extended to the top portion of the body.
+The design of the earlier models was somewhat different.
 The pickguard was only covering the bottom portion of the guitar, and each of the pickups had an individual plastic cover.

 Hendrix’s SG on Auction